How to Read (and Learn From) Every Email Newsletter You Subscribe to

 If, like me, you mainly read curated email newsletters that recommend articles, videos, and other forms of content, you need a read–it–later app.

 I send all the articles I want to read to Readwise Reader.
 Any highlights and annotations I make sync to Tana (my notes app).
-These highlights go to my INBOX folder in Obsidian, so I know I need to process them.

 Use Spaced Repetition and Active Recall